 - Cognitive behavior therapy for adults (ISTSS guideline 4) (PDF)

 - Cognitive Behavioural Therapy (Royal College of Psychiatrists (UK)) is an overview of CBT: how it works, why it is used, its effects, side-effects and alternative treatments.

 Trauma- focused cognitive behavior therapy (TF-CBT)

-Trauma-focused cognitive behavior therapy fact sheet (PDF only) (National Child Traumatic Stress Network)) includes treatment description, target population, components, training requirements and outcome evaluation .
+Trauma-focused cognitive behavior therapy fact sheet (National Child Traumatic Stress Network)) includes treatment description, target population, components, training requirements and outcome evaluation .

 The Medical University of South Carolina, in partnership with the National Child Traumatic Stress Network and others offers, a web-based training course on trauma-focused CBT.

 Exposure therapy and systematic desensitization are types of CBT that are specifically used to treat phobias and anxiety or fear responses that can develop after a traumatic experience